Stupid Love (Lady Gaga song)

-"Stupid Love" is a song recorded by American singer Lady Gaga.
-The track was officially released on February 28, 2020, as the lead single from Gaga's sixth studio album, Chromatica (2020), after being leaked in January 2020.
-It was written by Gaga, Max Martin, Ely Rise, and the song's producers, Tchami and BloodPop.
-The lattermost stated this was what started his work on Chromatica with the singer.
-It is a house-infused dance-pop and electropop song that talks about gathering the courage to fall in love again after a heartbreak.
+"Stupid Love" is a song by American singer Lady Gaga, released on February 28, 2020, as the lead single from her sixth studio album, Chromatica (2020), following an earlier leak in January.
+Written by Gaga, Max Martin, Ely Rise, and producers Tchami and BloodPop, the track marked the beginning of BloodPop's collaboration with Gaga on the album.
+Musically, it is a house-infused blend of dance-pop and electropop, centered on finding the courage to love again after heartbreak.

-The single's release featured billboards and promotional photos on social media, receiving positive reviews and comparisons to the singer's earlier works.
-Commercially, it reached number one in Scotland, Hungary, and El Salvador and entered the top ten in several other countries, including Australia, Bulgaria, Canada, Croatia, Czech Republic, Greece, Ireland, Israel, Lebanon, Lithuania, Mexico, Paraguay, Switzerland, the United Kingdom, and the United States.
-In the US, the single was certified platinum by the Recording Industry Association of America (RIAA).
-It was also certified 2x platinum by both the Australian Recording Industry Association (ARIA) and Music Canada (MC).
+The single was promoted through billboards and social media photos, and received many comparisons from critics to Gaga's earlier work.
+Commercially, "Stupid Love" charted at number one in El Salvador, Hungary, Scotland, and reached the top ten in Australia, Bulgaria, Canada, Croatia, the Czech Republic, Greece, Ireland, Israel, Lebanon, Lithuania, Mexico, Paraguay, Switzerland, the United Kingdom, and the United States.
+It was also certified diamond in Brazil as well as double-platinum in Australia and Canada.

 An accompanying music video was directed by Daniel Askill and released on the same day as the single.
 It takes place in the fictional world of Chromatica and shows Gaga leading the "Kindness Punks", performing choreography with groups of dance warriors, each group with a corresponding color.
 "Stupid Love" was also featured in a lip sync video, promoting Gaga's Haus Laboratories eyeshadow palette named after the track.
-The song received various remix edits, including one by Coucou Chloe on Gaga's remix album, Dawn of Chromatica (2021).
+The song received various remix edits, including one by Coucou Chloe on the remix album, Dawn of Chromatica (2021).
 Gaga performed "Stupid Love" at the 2020 MTV Video Music Awards, The Chromatica Ball concert tour (2022), and the 2023 dates of her Jazz & Piano residency.